ClickHouse/clickhouse-docs/docs/en/integrations/sql-clients/qstudio.md

     Password: XXXXXXXXXXX
  4. Click Add

-If qStudio detects that you do not have the ClickHouse driver installed it will offer to download them for you:
+If qStudio detects that you do not have the ClickHouse JDBC driver installed, it will offer to download them for you:

 ## 4. Query ClickHouse